 - 7 inch screen

-This Anysun camera is a great deal.
-For a mid range camera you can record both video and images.
-This camera also lasts about 7-8 hours on a single charge.
-Much longer than its competition at 4 hours.
+This Anysun camera is a great deal and we would say its the best cheap sewer camera.
+For a mid range camera you can record both video and images on the included 8GB SD card.
+This camera also lasts about 6-8 hours on a single charge.
+Much longer than some of the competition.

-Did I mention that it comes with an 8 GB SD card, so you can get started right away on inspecting your drains?
+Did I mention that it comes with an 8 GB SD card (and supports up to 16 Gb SD card), so you can get started right away on inspecting your drains?
 AND a color display?
-I love the value here!
+I love the value here.

 Best Budget Drain Cameras: Affordable

 You can inspect your pipes on a strict budget.
 You will have to give up a big screen and long cables, but, its important to stick to your budget.
 Choose the most important features for you, and shop with those in mind.
 Check out the top 2 inspection cameras below for your needs.